I Am a Fugitive from a Chain Gang: Plot

-American sergeant James Allen returns to civilian life after World War I. He has served with distinction, earning a medal from Allied governments for his bravery, but his war experience has made him restless.
+White American sergeant James Allen returns to civilian life after World War I. He has served with distinction, earning a medal from Allied governments for his bravery, but his war experience has made him restless.
 His mother and minister brother feel Allen should be grateful for a tedious office clerk job.
 When he announces that he wants to enter the construction industry and improve society as an engineer, his brother reacts with outrage, but his mother regretfully accepts his ambitions.

 He leaves home to find work, but unskilled labor is plentiful, and it is hard for him to find a job.
 Allen sinks slowly into poverty.
 In an unnamed Southern state (the events upon which the film was based took place in Georgia), Allen visits a diner with an acquaintance, who forces him at gunpoint to participate in a robbery.
 The police arrive and shoot and kill his friend.
 Allen panics and attempts to flee but is caught immediately.

 Allen is tried and sentenced to prison with hard labor.
 He is quickly exposed to the brutal conditions of life on a chain gang.
 The work is agonizing, and the guards are cruel and sadistically whip prisoners for poor performance.
 Allen makes friends among the gang members, most notably Bomber Wells, an older murderer and chain gang veteran.
 The two conspire to stage a breakout.

-While working on a railroad, Allen receives assistance from Sebastian T. Yale, a powerfully built Black prisoner who damages Allen's shackles by hammering them with Allen's ankles still inside.
-The next day, while on a bathroom break, Allen slips out of his chains and runs.
+While working on a railroad, Allen receives assistance from Sebastian T. Yale, a powerfully built prisoner who damages Allen's shackles by hammering them with Allen's ankles still inside.
+The following Monday, while on a "bathroom break," Allen slips out of his chains and runs.
 Armed guards and bloodhounds give chase, but Allen evades them by changing clothes and hiding at the bottom of a river.
 He makes it to a nearby town, where he is given money for a train ticket and a room for the night by one of Bomber's friends.

 Allen makes his way to Chicago, where he obtains a job as a manual laborer and uses his knowledge of engineering and construction to rise to a position of importance within a construction company.
 Along the way, he becomes romantically involved with his landlady, Marie Woods.
 Allen grows to loathe Marie, but she discovers his secret and blackmails him into an unhappy marriage.